-2.26A In respect of disclosure, firms should apply the expectations on proportionality in this SS to the remuneration disclosure produced following the end of the first performance year starting on or after Friday 1 January 2021.
-For earlier disclosures, firms should continue to follow the guidance in the version of this SS as published on Wednesday 12 April 2017.
+- 2.25A In respect of disclosure, firms should apply the expectations on proportionality in this SS to the remuneration disclosure produced following the end of the first performance year starting on or after 29 December 2020.
+For earlier disclosures, firms should continue to follow the guidance in the version of this SS as published on Wednesday 12 April 2017. - 2.26 Two proportionality tests apply in relation to the requirement to make disclosures under Article 450 CRR in relation to remuneration: - (i) Under Article 450(2) CRR, CRR firms subject to the Remuneration Part that are significant in terms of their size, internal organisation and the nature, scope and the complexity of their activities must also disclose the quantitative information referred to in Article 450(1) CRR at the level of their management body. - (ii) Under Article 450(2) CRR, CRR firms subject to the Remuneration Part must comply with the requirements set out in Article 450(1) CRR in a manner that is appropriate to their size, internal organisation and the nature, scope and complexity of their activities. - 2.27 The PRA considers it appropriate to give guidance on these proportionality tests by reference to the proportionality levels determined in accordance with paragraphs 2.4, and 2.8-2.10 of this chapter.

-- 2.26 Two proportionality tests apply in relation to the requirement to make disclosures under Article 450 CRR in relation to remuneration: - i.
-Under Article 450(2) CRR, CRR firms subject to the Remuneration Part that are significant in terms of their size, internal organisation and the nature, scope and the complexity of their activities must also disclose the quantitative information referred to in Article 450(1) CRR at the level of their management body. - ii.
-Under Article 450(2) CRR, CRR firms subject to the Remuneration Part must comply with the requirements set out in Article 450(1) CRR in a manner that is appropriate to their size, internal organisation and the nature, scope and complexity of their activities.
+2.28 [deleted]

-- 2.27 The PRA considers it appropriate to give guidance on these proportionality tests by reference to the proportionality levels determined in accordance with paragraphs 2.4, and 2.8-2.101 of this chapter. - 2.28 [deleted] However, as the disclosure requirement applies only to CRR firms, when applying the guidance in paragraphs 2.8-2.11, only firms that are subject to the Remuneration Part and which are CRR firms should be taken into account. - 2.29 In relation to the proportionality test referred to in paragraph 2.26(i), the PRA considers that a firm should be regarded as 'significant' if it falls into proportionality level one. - 2.30 In relation to the proportionality test set referred to in paragraph 2.26(ii), the following table sets out the categories of information that the PRA considers firms in different proportionality levels should disclose.
+- 2.29 In relation to the proportionality test referred to in paragraph 2.26(i), the PRA considers that a firm should be regarded as 'significant' if it falls into proportionality level one. - 2.30 In relation to the proportionality test referred to in paragraph 2.26(ii), the following table sets out the categories of information that the PRA considers firms in different proportionality levels should disclose.

-Table D€: Disclosure requirements21 by proportionality level
+Table D: Disclosure requirements11 by proportionality level